• Skip to primary navigation

 When I was a kid, my mom used to make us biscuity chocolate truffles all the time.
 I helped her with melting te chocolate, crushing the cookies, and rolling them in different toppings.
 My favorite topping was sprinkles, because I was a girly girl.

 These balls aren’t exactly truffles but they have a fudgy texture that remind me of truffles.
-They are made of peanut butter, Nutella, and crushed cookies so you must have an idea of how crazy good they are.
+They are made of peanut butter, Nutella, butter, milk, and crushed cookies so you must have an idea of how crazy good they are.
 If this is your first time combining peanut butter with Nutella, you won’t understand how you haven’t thought of it before.
 Just mix one teaspoon of peanut butter together with one teaspoon of Nutella and you’ll see what I mean.

 The vanilla wafers adds a nice crunch to the truffles.
 You can use any cookies or wafers that you like.You’ll need two cups of the crushed cookies, that should be about 200g, depend on the type of the cookies.
 You don’t want to crush them into a powder, rather into small coarse pieces.
 If you mistakenly turn the wafers into a powder, it’s ok.
 It will still taste good, but it will be less crunchy.
 To crush it, you can either pulse it a few times in the food processor or put it into a small bag and crush them with a wooden spoon or rolling pin.